anakhaei/CarND-Advanced-Lane-Lines/writeup_template.md

 I have applied my pipeline on the project video in the folder.
 Here's a [link to my video result](./project_video.mp4)

 ### Discussion
 This approach worked quite well on the simple video provided in the course.
 However, I have tried it as is on the harder challenge video and it could not detect the lane properly.
-Issues like presence of bikes and more car, light conditions and reflection of sun light, smaller radius of curvature contribute to the complexity of the video.
+Here are the issues contributing to the complexity of the video:
+* Presence of bikes and more cars
+* Lighting condition and reflection of sun light
+* lane lines don't necessarily occupy the same pixel value (speaking of the L channel of the HLS color space)
+* smaller radius of curvaturs

+Different approaches can be considered to improve the performance:
+* dynamic thresholding
+* designating a confidence level for fits and rejecting new fits that deviate beyond a certain amount
+* improving the gradient before applying the filters.

+I didn't have achance to apply any of these potential solutions.